henridb/medium-articles/contextuality/main.md

 ## 1. Formal definition

-After this wacky example of contextuality in our classical world, let’s come back on a quantum definition of if.
+After this wacky example of contextuality in our classical world, let’s come back on a quantum definition of it.
 First, some useful notions: The Pauli matrices are
 $$X = \begin{pmatrix}  0 & 1\\  1 & 0\end{pmatrix},Y = \begin{pmatrix}  0 &  -i\\  i & 0\end{pmatrix} \text{ and } Z = \begin{pmatrix}  1 & 0\\  0 &-1\end{pmatrix},$$
 and we will also use the 2 by 2 identity matrix *I* and the *n* by *n*